-19 Operating revenues are shown.
-Unless noted otherwise, revenues do not include other financing sources including loan proceeds, transfers from other funds, sale of capital assets, transfers to/from other funds, and special items.
+19 Unless noted otherwise, revenues include other financing sources including loan proceeds, transfers from other funds, sale of capital assets, transfers to/from other funds, and special items.
 FY 14-15 and FY 15-16 include audited numbers.
 FY 16-17 has not been audited yet because the fiscal year is not yet over, so it is possible these numbers could change based on how the auditor wants to categorize certain items.

 20 Projected as of 5/24/17.
 Capital Items include capital outlays and contributions to the bridge.